gabors-data-analysis/da-coding-rstats/README.md

 ## How to use

-## Organization

-## Relation to the book: R lectures and Case-study
+## Learning outcomes and relation to the book

-### Relate learning outcomes to lectures and case-studies
+### Lectures, learning outcomes and case-studies

 | Lecture  | Learning outcomes | Case-study |
 | -------  | ----------------- | ---------- |